Beethoven (franchise)

 Beethoven is a series of eight American films, created by John Hughes (credited as Edmond Dantès) and Amy Holden Jones, in which the plot revolves around a family attempting to control the antics of their pet Saint Bernard (named Beethoven).
 The first two films were theatrical releases and all subsequent releases have been direct to video.
-The original Beethoven hit theaters in April 1992.
-Its opening grossed $7,587,565.
-It was the year's 26th largest grossing film in the U.S. at $57,114,049.
+The original Beethoven was released in theaters in April 1992.
+Its opening grossed $7,587,565 and was the year's 26th largest grossing film in the U.S. at $57,114,049.

 Films

 Beethoven (1992)

 In Beethoven, the Newton family finds and adopts a Saint Bernard.
 The family, with the exception of the father, George (Charles Grodin), becomes attached to the dog.
 Meanwhile, a sadistic veterinarian, Dr. Herman Varnick (Dean Jones) involved with animal experimentation is planning to kill Beethoven for his latest experiment, and George, after discovering his fondness for the dog, springs into action to rescue his pet.
 Beethoven was released on April 3, 1992.